 Land tax is potentially payable if the unimproved value of all land owned by you as at midnight on 30 June in each year meets the statutory threshold amount.
 Generally, there are exemptions for your private residence.
 If the Seller has any outstanding land tax liability in respect of the Property then this will need to be taken into account in determining the settlement figures.
-There may need to be settlement retention for unpaid land tax although in off the plan contracts, this right is not often given, and instead, you must rely on the Seller’s undertaking to pay land tax for the current land tax year.Request Free Consultation
+There may need to be settlement retention for unpaid land tax although in off the plan contracts, this right is not often given, and instead, you must rely on the Seller’s undertaking to pay land tax for the current land tax year.Request Evaluation

 After settlement, you will be responsible for dealing with any rates and land tax assessments, checking their accuracy (including whether the correct category has been applied for any assessments and your entitlement to any deduction or concession), and attending to payment.